 Of course, our equipment, lasers and diagnostic scanners are calibrated and maintained frequently and our clinic is regulated and certified by the Care Quality Commission, following guidance given from the Health and Social Care Act 2008.

 But ensuring we have the best materials to work with is only part of the story.
-Feeling safe is being made to feel part of the Focus family – gaining your trust is something we strive to do naturally for every one of our patients.
+Feeling a complete sense of trust is being made to feel part of the Focus family – gaining your trust is something we strive to do naturally for every one of our patients.

-In short we feel that safety isn’t just about the laser or the type of scanning equipment – whilst they are of course crucial to a good result – it is the care and attention of the surgeons and staff that will ensure the best possible level of safety at a clinic.
+In short we feel that the best isn’t just about the laser or the type of scanning equipment – whilst they are of course crucial to a good result – it is the care and attention of the surgeons and staff that will ensure the highest possible level of efficacy at a clinic.

 If all of this page rings true then Focus may well be the right clinic for you.